Janu12001/gui-calculator1/README.md

 CSS
 JAVASCRIPT

-This is  simple GUI calculator.
+This is  Simple GUI calculator.